 A significant number of people do not visit the dentist for regular check-ups because they are too fearful or suffer from dental anxiety.
 At Clayburn Dental in Abbotsford, we offer dental sedation services to help our patients feel safe, relaxed, and comfortable during their dental treatment.

 What is dental sedation?

 Dental sedation is often mistakenly thought to induce sleep.
 In fact, most sedatives allow the patient to stay awake during their procedure.
-Sleepiness is a side effect of some medications, but nitrous oxide, oral conscious sedation, and IV sedation only work to calm anxiety throughout the dental visit.
+Sleepiness is a side effect of some medications, but nitrous oxide and oral conscious sedation only work to calm anxiety throughout the dental visit.

 Dental sedation is popular because most sedatives can be taken by mouth, meaning no injections, no anxiety and no pain.

 Some sedatives work so effectively that even the smells and details of the procedure cannot be recalled afterwards.
 Safety and compliance are two important aspects of treatment, so dental sedation offers both the patient and the dentist the best alternative.

 Whatever the form of sedative, it is essential to be accompanied by a caregiver.
 Sometimes, sedatives are provided the night before the dental visit, which means that driving to or from the appointment is not advisable.